tiaguinho-code/ans-project/README.md

 Once poetry installed all packages you can run python files by just running: `poetry run python path/to/script.py`.
 And if using Jupyter you can select the .venv/bin/python file for the kernel.

 # Create a Run in YouTube
 To run thorough youtube you can use the YouTube.py script by executing `poetry run python scripts/YouTube.py`.
-With `poetry run scripts/YouTube.py --help` you can see a list of arguments including how to specify a training list.
+With `poetry run python scripts/YouTube.py --help` you can see a list of arguments including how to specify a training list.
 To create a training list you can create a file in the VideoLists directory and fill it with YouTube urls.

 # Create a Graph of runs
-To create a graph of your different runs you must manually select the runs you want to plot in the runs directory and move/copy them to a directory you created in selected runs.
-Then you can Execute a script like the one found in scripts/create_graph.py (`poetry run python scripts/create_graph.py`) or use the Jupyter notebook in networkgraph/plot.ipynb.
+To create a graph of your different runs you must manually select the runs you want to plot in the runs directory and move/copy them to a directory you created in 'selected_runs/'.
+Then you can execute a script like the one found in scripts/create_graph.py (`poetry run python scripts/create_graph.py`) or use the Jupyter notebook in networkgraph/plot.ipynb.

 # Presentation
 The presentation can be found in this repo.